The Mediterranean Diet - probably the healthiest diet in the world

 More than ten years ahead of his time

-It may seem quite normal nowadays to talk of the colourful Mediterranean Diet as the healthiest diet in the world, but 18 years ago when Chris Woollams first advocated it for people with cancer, this colourful, lifestyle diet was barely even acknowledged.
+It may seem quite normal nowadays to talk of the colourful Mediterranean Diet as the healthiest diet in the world, but 19 years ago when Chris Woollams first advocated it for people with cancer, this colourful, lifestyle diet was barely even acknowledged.
 A couple of studies from Harvard Medical School suggested some potential, but that was all.

-But Chris started writing articles about the Mediterranean Diet, especially with cancer, and then he penned ‘The Rainbow Diet – and how it can help you beat cancer’.
+But Chris started writing articles about the Mediterranean Diet, especially using it with cancer, and then he penned ‘The Rainbow Diet – and how it can help you beat cancer’.
 He also told you in that first edition that it could 'Correct, not just Protect'.

 Go To: The Rainbow Diet and how it can help you beat cancer

-This is a real diet, with over 95 research studies, and the people of Sardinia who employ this lifestyle have more 80, 90 and 100 year olds than anywhere else in the world.
+In 2005, when The Rainbow Diet was written, this book was a revelation.
+This is a real diet, with over 95 research studies, and the people of Sardinia who employ this lifestyle have more 80, 90 and 100 year-olds than anywhere else in the world.

 CANCERactive Guidelines for increasing cancer survival